vuejs/v2.vuejs.org/source/api/instance-methods.md

 - **keypath** `String`
 - **value** `*`

 Add a root level property to the Vue instance (and also its `$data`).
 Due to the limitations of ES5, Vue cannot detect properties directly added to or deleted from an Object, so use this method and `vm.$delete` when you need to do so.
-Additionally, all observed objects are augmented with these two methods too.
+Make sure to use this only when necessary, because this method forces a dirty check of all watchers in the current vm.

 ### vm.$delete( keypath )